matheusmoreira/acclaim/README.markdown

       end
     end

-    $ app do x, y, z
+    $ app do x y, z
-    Doing something with x, y, z
+    Doing something with x y, z

-    $ app do --what x, y, z
+    $ app do --what x y, z
     Doing x with y, z

 Options may also take an Hash as the last parameter.
 Among the things that can